Can I go to the Internet?

 The bike trail cuts right through the heart of an area containing massive buildings that house banks of computers that are on the Internet network.
 The bits swirl under the residents in gigantic bundles of fiber optic cabling that hooks these buildings together and out to the world.

 Let’s find the tagline and add the exclamation point.
 Now, in the other screen you will see the website update immediately.
 There it is, the exclamation point that we just typed.
-Now I am going to delete it.
-Done.

 So I hope you enjoyed this journey into the Internet!
 It was fun to take you there.